MooGPT/docs/index.md

 ---
 layout: default
-title: MooGPT | A chatbot with OpenAI.
+title: A chatbot with OpenAI
 ---

 - Note: We provide information to help you make policy decisions.
 We help you write documents and research materials.